 Follow the decision tree below or this flowchart (PDF, 147 KB) to determine which program your multifamily building can use to earn the ENERGY STAR.

 EPA ENERGY STAR Multifamily New Construction Program Decision Tree

 1 New construction can include significant gut rehabilitations if the building is able to meet all the program requirements.

 2 The primary use of the building must be for a residential purpose.
 In a mixed-use building, the dwelling units and common space combined must exceed 50% of the building's square footage.
 Parking garage square footage is excluded from this calculation.
 Common space includes any spaces in the building that serve a function in support of the residential part of the building, that is not part of a dwelling or sleeping unit.
 This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, and dining halls, as well as offices and other spaces used by building management, administration or maintenance in support of the residents.

-3 Townhomes may choose to use the Multifamily New Construction Checklists as well, but they must use the ERI Path and Certified Homes Reference Design.
+4 Townhomes may choose to use the Multifamily New Construction Checklists as well, but they must use the ERI Path and Single-Family New Homes Reference Design.
 A townhome is defined as a single-family dwelling unit constructed in a group of three or more attached units in which each unit extends from the foundation to roof and with open space on at least two sides.

 5 As of September 16, 2014, multifamily buildings, with at least 1 year of actual, whole building energy use data are eligible to earn the ENERGY STAR using EPA’s Portfolio Manager.
 Portfolio Manager compares a multifamily building’s measured performance against a database of similar buildings to generate a 1-100 score.
 Buildings that score 75 or above earn the ENERGY STAR.
 For more information on how multifamily buildings can earn the ENERGY STAR with Portfolio Manager please visit the eligibility criteria for the 1-100 ENERGY STAR score page.